 My child receives support from a Personal Care Assistant (PCA) and other related service providers throughout the school day.
 Will these services be provided in my home?
 Related services will either be provided remotely or within a school building for students with disabilities.
-Services provided in the school building will be available for those students who are offered some in-person instruction and will be aligned with those in-person days whenever possible.
+Services provided in the school building will be available for those students who are offered in-person instruction and will be aligned with those in-person days whenever possible.
 For those students not attending in person instruction, the service will be delivered remotely.
 It may be necessary for the IEP team to meet and review the delivery of a particular service in a remote environment.

 My child attends a school out-of-district due to the needs of their IEP program.
-Will you provide transportation now that HHSD is beginning the year with remote instruction?
+Will you provide transportation as my child’s school changes to a hybrid or traditional model?
 Yes.
-If your child is eligible to receive transportation, it will be provided for your child should the out-of- district school be offering in-person instruction.
+If your child is eligible to receive transportation, it will be provided for your child should the out-of-district school be offering in-person instruction.

 My child's initial evaluation or re-evaluation was interrupted due to the emergency closure.
 What happens now?
-All psychoeducational evaluations and re-evaluations will resume in person starting September 2020.
-Psychologists will be in contact with impacted families to discuss this process.
+All psychoeducational evaluations and re-evaluations have resumed in person starting September 2020.
+Psychologists have been in contact with impacted families to discuss this process.
 Should you have questions about your child's specific evaluation timeline please connect directly with the School Psychologist assigned to their evaluation and/or your child's school counselor.

 Will the district provide homebound tutors for students who have medical issues or have surgery that will temporarily not allow them to attend school in-person?
 As HHSD will be operating in a hybrid or remote model for all students, homebound tutors for temporary medical issues are not required as students will have access to all instruction and curriculum from the home or hospital environment.
 Parents should continue to contact their child's school counselor in the event that medical concerns impact school attendance.